filmaj/web-platform-tests/resources/test/README.md

 # `testharness.js` test suite

-The test suite for the `testharness.js` testing framework.
+The test suite for the `testharness.js` and `idlharness.js` testing frameworks.

 ## Executing Tests